Tax liens in bankruptcy get different treatment in different chapters. But, unless you take action, tax liens emerge unaltered.

-While the individual’s personal liability for a debt is eliminated by the bankruptcy discharge, the interest in the debtor’s property represented by the lien, remains enforceable after the case is over.
+The individual’s personal liability for a debt may be eliminated by the bankruptcy discharge, the interest in the debtor’s property represented by the lien, remains enforceable after the case is over.

 A lien for a dischargeable tax, even if it attaches to some assets owned when the bankruptcy is filed, does not attach to assets acquired after the bankruptcy.